getpop/field-query/README.md

   var(datastructure)
 ```

-### Nested fields
+### Composable fields

 The real benefit from having operators comes when they can receive the output from a field as their input.
-Since an operator is a field by itself, this can be generalized into “nested fields”: Passing the result of any field as an argument value to another field.
+Since an operator is a field by itself, this can be generalized into “composable fields”: Passing the result of any field as an argument value to another field.

 In order to distinguish if the input to the field is a string or the name of a field, the field must have field arguments brackets `(...)` (if no arguments, then simply `()`).
 For instance, `"id"` means the string "id", and `"id()"` means to execute and pass the result from field "id".